waldrain/waldrain.github.io/index.md

 Question: Imagine I were to burn a pile of wood weighing a hundred kilograms and I would have a big sack hanging over the burning pile.
 In this sack I would catch all the smoke that came from the burning pile and all the remaining wood ashes.
 Would the sack weigh a hundred kilograms or would it weigh less?

 Answer: You would have much more mass than 100 kg after the wood was burned.
-As it turns out, wood is made of cellulose and lignin.
+Wood is made mainly of cellulose and lignin.
 Both are cross-linked glucose polymers, so a good approximation of what you would get is given by the chemical reaction of burning glucose:

 <center>